lx302101/WikipediaToPhilosophy/README.md

 science -> scientific method -> empirical evidence -> information -> uncertainty -> epistemology -> philosophy

 Program.cs was the initial algorithm.
 It was implemented into ASP.Net Core website through MVC framework.
 THe data was then represented through vertical treees using D3.js

+As wikipedia can be edited by anyone and is constantly changing, the graph could change daily.